 Louisiana is a problem state for the MA in Marriage and Family Therapy program only.
-Louisiana will not accept Liberty’s MA LMFT degree program track to seek LMFT licensure because Liberty’s program is not accredited by COAMFTE or CACREP, nor is the university seeking these accreditations at this time.
+Louisiana will not accept Liberty’s MA LMFT degree program track to seek LMFT licensure because Liberty’s program is not accredited by COAMFTE or CACREP, nor is the university seeking these accreditations for MFT at this time.

 Mississippi is a problem state for the MA in Marriage and Family Therapy only.
 Mississippi will not accept Liberty’s MAFT degree because Liberty’s program is not accredited by the Commission on Accreditation for Marriage and Therapy Education, nor is the university currently seeking this accreditation.
 Mississippi’s regulations do not indicate that this policy will prevent a student in Liberty’s MA in Professional Counseling from receiving licensure, but students must verify this information with the state.

 Missouri does not accept online degrees/programs for licensure.